America’s 50 Most Iconic Sandwiches by State

 - 5 Min Read

 You can’t go wrong with a sandwich.
 Grilled, smothered in sauce, or served with rich jus for extra-delicious dipping, the most popular sandwiches in America have a wide variety of culinary influences.
-Here’s a state-by-state look at the country’s most popular sandwiches to inspire your next catering order.
+And with August being dubbed National Sandwich Month, we decided to take a state-by-state look at the country’s most popular sandwiches to inspire your next catering order.

 Alabama: Chicken Barbecue with White Sauce

 Juicy pieces of chicken are charred on the grill and drenched in Alabama’s signature white sauce, a creamy-tangy-spicy combo with a pinch of cayenne for heat.
 The sauce is so good that you’ll want to put it on more than chicken.

 Alaska is fast becoming known for its popular red meat, yak.
 Locals love a yak burger because the meat is as lean as venison but delicate and flavorful.
 Try a sizzling yak patty blanketed in cheddar, on a soft seeded bun.

 Should tacos be considered a sandwich?
 One thing is for sure: the flavors of this Arizona favorite are killer.
 Pillowy fry bread gets a quick turn in the deep fryer until it’s crisp and chewy.
 Then the taco-sandwich mashup is piled high with seasoned ground beef, shredded lettuce, tomatoes, and a dollop of sour cream.